+- looking for documents, information and worksheets;

+- making telephone calls;

+- messaging;

+- video conferencing;

-- looking for documents, information and worksheets; - making telephone calls / Skype messaging; - engaging in newsgroups and discussion groups.
+- engaging in newsgroups and discussion groups.

 The nature of Sutton Valence School is such that staff are allowed to make use of the facilities at the discretion of the Headmaster for personal use.